What is Shopify Inventory Management and How to fulfill orders on Shopify?

 Shopify web development platforms is one of the biggest that hosts hundreds of thousands of ecommerce stores operating from across the world.
 Just like many other tech unicorns, Shopify started with humble beginnings out of the garage and was able to dominate the market within a short time; thanks to its powerful features and user-friendly approach.

-At present, Shopify reserves nearly 10% of the global ecommerce sales, which is only increasing every year.
+At present, Shopify reserves nearly 10% of the Global eCommerce sales, which is only increasing every year.
 And as the internet penetrates deeper into the markets of Asia, Africa, and South America, the share of Shopify is only going to increase in the future.

 How to use Shopify Inventory Management?

 Now, while it may be much easier to design and develop a Shopify store using free templates and other resources, most businesses seem to be confused about the Shopify inventory management resources.
-In fact, most Shopify store owners wonder if there are a built-in Shopify inventory management and tracking system.
+In fact, most Shopify store owners wonder if there are built-in Shopify inventory management and tracking system.

 However, for stores with a complex inventory and order flow, the built-in system may lack the management features to enable effective monitoring and tracking of orders.